PlantVillage/Classroom/computer_vision/object_detection/object_detection/g3doc/creating_tf_records.md

 ## Upload Files

-Now that you've created the TFRecords, complete the assignment by uploading the 2 TFRecords, label map and trainval file to [this](https://www.dropbox.com/scl/fo/xryhtm1u6eyexvojacc7n/h?dl=0&rlkey=sum646wlpkewzojh2bkl3m1g5) folder.
+Now that you've created the TFRecords, complete the assignment by uploading the 2 TFRecords, label map and trainval file from your `data` folder to [this](https://www.dropbox.com/scl/fo/xryhtm1u6eyexvojacc7n/h?dl=0&rlkey=sum646wlpkewzojh2bkl3m1g5) folder.
+DO NOT UPLOAD THE `images` and `annotations`.
 In order to keep your files seperate from others, create a folder with your name on it and upload the 4 files you generated to that folder.

 [https://www.dropbox.com/s/9rkz9ql1cf782fx/Screen%20Shot%202023-01-24%20at%2012.04.41%20PM.png?dl=0]: https://www.dropbox.com/s/9rkz9ql1cf782fx/Screen%20Shot%202023-01-24%20at%2012.04.41%20PM.png?dl=0